sidney-lane/myslhorses/organiser/v1/README.md

 ---

 ## Script Functions
+I want to create a script or scripts / tech stack that performs the following functions.

 - **Object Discovery & Filtering**
   - Fetch the **name**, **description**, and **owner** of all objects inside the box that: